kubernetes/kubernetes/Godeps/_workspace/src/github.com/docker/libcontainer/ROADMAP.md

 ## Cross-architecture support

 Our goal is to make libcontainer run everywhere.
-However currently libcontainer only runs on x86_64 systems.
-We plan on expanding architecture support, so that libcontainer containers can be created and used on more architectures.
+Recently libcontainer has expanded from its initial support for x86_64 systems to include POWER (ppc64 little and big endian variants), IBM System z (s390x 64-bit), and ARM.
+We plan to continue expanding architecture support such that libcontainer containers can be created and used on more architectures.